mominali12/MSDS19070_COVID19_DLSpring2020-/README.md

 2. Test data
 3. Validation data
 ```
-Follwing are the details of Data set:\
+Follwing are the details of Data set: \

 ![](Images/dataset_details.JPG)

+Chest X-Ray images are taken in different views (AP or PA) depending on which side of the body is facing the X-Ray scanner.
+Images from different views have slightly different features.
+For this task, we will be using images without considering their views.
+A few sample images: \